GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 When the range-start and range-end target the same range-name and span the entire range–from 0% up to 100%–you can shorten the value to simply the range name.
 For example, `animation-range: entry 0% entry 100%;` can be rewritten to the much shorter `animation-range: entry`.

-{% Aside 'important' %} Note that these ranges are derived from the untransformed _“principal box”_ of the subject.
+{% Aside 'important' %} Note that these ranges are derived from the untransformed _principal box_ of the subject.
 That means that transformations such as `scale` and `translate` are not taken into account when deriving the ranges.
 This is a good thing, as this allows you to scale a subject during scroll without affecting the available scroll estate.
 If the transformed box were used, attached animations would flicker because they would constantly need to be recalculated in response to a change in scroll estate. {% endAside %}

 #### Demo: Image Reveal